 It’s better to do it yourself

 If there’s one car wash in the year you do yourself, it should be this one.
 There are several reasons for this.
 First it’s gives you an opportunity to get up close and personal with your car.
 And if anyone cares about the condition of your car it should be you.
 This will give you the chance to see any damage.
 You’ll also be able to do the cleaning properly and get into all the nooks and crannies that a paid car washer may not bother to.
+Keep your car sparkling.

 It’s a good work out

 As winter turns into Spring – and if 2018 is anything to go by, back to winter again – it’s good to get outside.
-And washing a car is a great all-round work out.
+And a spring car wash is a great all-round work out.
 You’re stretching to reach up to areas such as the roof.
 You need to bend and squat to wash parts lower down such as the wheels.
 And whether you’re washing or drying, your arms are getting good exercise: feel those bulging biceps at the end.

 Cleaning it will increase its value

 The better condition a car is in, the more it’s worth.
 According to used car valuation experts, giving a car a good wash can increase its value by as much as 10 per cent (obviously depending on how much the car’s worth in the first place).